 We will update this section with new ideas as we get them.
 Want to submit an idea of your own to share with the world?
 Tweet us @whyliveschool and we will feature you here and on socials!

-The internet is full of lists!
-Not all are created equal.
-Here are three resource lists that might be helpful once you have established an at-home learning routine for yourself and your students:
+Here are a few resources that might be helpful once you have established an at-home learning routine for yourself and your students:

 We are here to help!
 Have a question?
 Need an idea?
 Reach out to us at LiveSchool, we are standing by.